ghosind/go-assert/README.md

   // The following line will set the test result to fail and stop the execution assert.EqualNow(t, actual, expect)

-  // The following lines will never execute if they are not deep equal.
+  // The following lines will never execute if they are not equal.
   // ...
 }
 ```